 He stayed at TUT until, in early 2012 and while still remaining with YUCUI, he transferred to the AIEN International Institute of Dalian Jiaotong University in Dalian, Liaoning, China, where he taught English for accounting and IELTS preparation for 1 semester; afterwards, to free up some time for travel and writing, he left Dalian and moved to Changsha, Hunan, China, where he worked for the British Council as an English language assessment consultant (something he started part-time whilst back in Taiyuan) within the city for the next 7 months.
 Then, in early 2013, he moved to Xi’an, Shaanxi, also in China, and then did consulting there for a year.
-He returned to Canada in early 2014 for a few months, then in late 2014 he went back and taught a semester in Wenzhou, Zhejiang, China, at the Wenzhou Medical Univerity.
-In Dec.
-2014 he returned to the British Council and since then he's been primarily consulting out of SE China.
+He returned to Canada in early 2014 for a few months, then in late 2014 he went back and taught a semester in Wenzhou, Zhejiang, China, at the Wenzhou Medical Univerity then did 5 years of consulting in Shanghai before returning to Canada in 2020.

 He isn’t Sir Super-teacher or Mr. Qualifications, but he’s certainly succeeded at teaching and taking advantage of it in many different places.
 When asked what his key to success is, he said, “read my book to find out."